Antitrust and Competition

 Our accomplishments on behalf of clients across industries include:

-- obtaining timely clearance from antitrust merger control agencies around the globe, including in the U.S., the EU and China, for highly complex mergers, acquisitions and joint ventures;
+- obtaining timely clearance from antitrust merger control agencies around the globe, including in the U.S., the EU, Japan and China, for highly complex mergers, acquisitions and joint ventures;

 - the successful defense of major clients in treble-damage U.S. class action litigation, monopolization claims and other government and private U.S. civil disputes;